TDY — Teledyne Technologies Incorporated

 2. Strategic Updates and Business Highlights

-- Acquisitions: Completed the acquisition of DD-Scientific in January 2026, contributing to growth.
+- Acquisitions: Completed acquisition of DD-Scientific in January 2026, contributing to growth.

-- Digital Imaging Segment: Sales increased by 7.9%, driven by strong demand for imaging sensors and unmanned aerial systems.
+- Digital Imaging: Sales up 7.9%, driven by demand for imaging sensors and unmanned aerial systems.

-- Aerospace and Defense Electronics: Sales grew 14.4%, aided by the Qioptiq acquisition and strong organic growth.
+- Aerospace and Defense Electronics: Sales rose 14.4%, benefiting from the Qioptiq acquisition.

 3. Forward Guidance and Outlook